Embed This Data

 - $0.5 billion

 - $4,883 per capita

 - FDI Inflow:

 The island Kingdom of Tonga, the South Pacific’s last Polynesian monarchy, has been independent since 1970.
 The royal family, hereditary nobles, and a few other landholders control politics.
 Tonga held its first elections in November 2010 under its newly formed constitutional monarchy.
-The Friendly Islands Democratic Party won a plurality in parliament, and Lord Siale’ataonga Tu’ivakano became Tonga’s first elected prime minister.
+The Democratic Party of the Friendly Islands won a plurality in parliament, and Lord Siale’ataonga Tu’ivakano became Tonga’s first elected prime minister.
 In 2014 elections, the Democratic Party of the Friendly Islands maintained power but elected a new prime minister, ‘Akilisi Pohiva.
-Tonga boasts a 99 percent literacy rate, although more than half of the population lives abroad, mostly in New Zealand.
-Agriculture is the principal productive sector of the economy, and remittances from abroad are the primary source of income.
+Tonga boasts a 99 percent literacy rate, but more than half of the population lives abroad, mostly in New Zealand.
+Agriculture is the principal productive sector of the economy, and remittances from abroad are a significant source of income.

-The top individual income tax rate is 20 percent, and the top corporate tax rate is 25 percent.
+The top personal income tax rate is 20 percent, and the top corporate tax rate is 25 percent.
 Other taxes include a value-added tax and an interest tax.
 The overall tax burden equals 17 percent of total domestic income.
 Government spending amounts to 28.1 percent of GDP, and budget deficits have been declining in recent years.
 Public debt amounts to around 43 percent of total domestic output.

 Regulatory codes are relatively sound, but implementation of regulations remains ineffective.
 There is no minimum capital requirement for establishing a business, but the process can be time-consuming.
 Informal labor activity remains substantial.
 The foreign aid–dependent government influences prices through subsidies for electricity and to loss-making state-owned enterprises but is under pressure from international donors to reduce them.